Overview

 );

-Reference documentation: CREATE EXTERNAL TABLE (MySQL mode)
+Reference document: CREATE EXTERNAL TABLE (MySQL-compatible mode)

-Incremental data synchronization strategy
+Incremental data synchronization strategies

 INSERT /*+ direct(true, 0) enable_parallel_dml parallel(32) */ INTO t1 PARTITION(p0, p1)